abcxyz/abc/README.md

 ## User Guide

-Start here if you want want to install ("render") a template using this CLI tool.
+Start here if you want to install ("render") a template using this CLI tool.
 "Rendering" a template is when you use the `abc` CLI to download some template code, do some substitution to replace parts of it with your own values, and write the result to a local directory.